amillard/tax_myPHAGE/README.md

 ```
 [output_folder]                                          <- General output folder
+├── [Summary_taxonomy.tsv]                               <- Summary of the analysis for all the genomes (summarises what was printed to screen)
 └── [genome query_id]                                    <- Results output for the genome query_id
     ├── Output_of_taxonomy.csv                           <- Output of the taxonomy classification
-    ├── Summary_file.txt                                 <- Summary of the analysis (summarises what was printed to screen )
+    ├── Summary_file.txt                                 <- Summary of the analysis (summarises what was printed to screen)
     ├── heatmap.pdf                                      <- Heatmap of the similarity to the closest relatives (pdf)
     ├── heatmap.png                                      <- Heatmap of the similarity to the closest relatives    (png)
     ├── heatmap.svg                                      <- Heatmap of the similarity to the closest relatives (svg)